2016-2017 Mobile Prototyping

 I wanted to create random spinning motion of arcs in different time interval and different lengths during the search loading.

-The client has asked for revisions in UI components and also requested additional tasks.
+We made following revisions in UI components and also requested additional tasks.

 - Two-buttons for main page (some devices have open & close button seperately)